COSCUP/coscup2014-website/src/en/index.md

     <div class="info">
       <h1>Session introduction of COSCUP 2014</h1>
       <div class="text">
-      <p>The main theme of COSCUP 2014 is designated as : Open x [Web, Mobile, Data]</p>
+      <p>The main theme of COSCUP 2014 is designated as : Make Things Happen</p>

       <p>
-      As we know, continuous developments in Android and the booming of new generation open source platforms like Firefox OS, Tizen, Sailfish OS & Ubuntu Touch, indicate that 2014 is a year of open platform & open data.
-Meanwhile, open data platforms have been gradually rising up to the surface among several countries following the recent US government's acts.
-All these direct the IT technologies toward a much more open route.
-Therefore Open Web, Open Mobile and Open data are chosen as our main theme.
-      With the power of open, governments can make better use of public information, enterprises can create different influence via open platform, and the public will have a diversity of retriving information and making choices.
+      2014 is a year that software comes closer the people's life.
+We can see Open sourced hardware and software makes the Maker community blooming and new style of civic movements that powered by Open Data and social media.
+We focus on Open Source Maker, Open Governance and Open Data.
+But we don't miss important topics like community culture and legal issues.
+COSCUP is a wonderful platform for both Open Source Users, Coders, and Promoters.
       </p>
       </div>
     </div>